MSLNZ/msl-io/docs/index.md

 ```

-You can also specify the data type to use for all columns by specifying `header:` followed by the data type
+You can also specify the data type to use for all items by specifying `header:` followed by the data type

 ```pycon
 >>> table = read_table("my_table.txt", dtype="header:f4")